 OCTOBER 2018: The last few months have been interesting and my diabetes has been kicking my butt.
 Lethargic, my A1C shooting up, rarely a blood sugar reading below 16 (300 mg/dl), and my c=peptide tanking.
 For the time being (I am being optimistic) a full fast acting regiment of insulin before every meal along with the remainder of my diabetes pills and injections.
 I will be sure to check in again soon with an update.

 Life as a Diabetic with Crohn’s

 It is always fun going back and reading some of my older blog posts.
-Its 2017, seven years after I originally wrote this post.
+It is 2017, seven years after I originally wrote this post.
 It is incredible how quickly time flies.
-Today I am a diabetic and a Crohnie and the best part, most people would not know about either.
-I exercise (run and the gym), I still enjoy ice-cream and milkshakes, and still have terrible morning glucose readings however, my A1C or HBA1c is typically below 7.
+Today I am an insulin-dependant Type-2 diabetic and a Crohnie and the best part, most people would not know about either.
+I exercise (run and the gym), I still enjoy ice-cream and milkshakes, and still have terrible glucose days, however, my A1C or HBA1c is typically below 7.